 The final stage is all about contract renewal or termination, depending on the terms and conditions specified in the original agreement.

-All these stages ensure that contracts are executed and managed more efficiently.
+All these stages ensure that contracts management is executed and managed more efficiently.
 But there’s more to it than just that.
 Let’s go figure.

 Also read: Why Contract Monitoring Checklists are Essential for Effective Contract Management